Invocations

 - Python

-async function myRestateHandler(ctx: restate.Context) {const greet = await ctx.serviceClient(greeter).greet({ greeting: "Hi" });}
+async function myRestateHandler(ctx: restate.Context) {// From a Restate handlerconst greet = await ctx.serviceClient(greeter).greet({ greeting: "Hi" });}

-func (MyService) MyRestateHandler(ctx restate.Context) error {greet, err := restate.Service[string](ctx, "Greeter", "Greet").Request("Hi")return err}
+func (MyService) MyRestateHandler(ctx restate.Context) (string, error) {greet, err := restate.Service[string](ctx, "Greeter", "Greet").Request("Hi")return greet, err}

 @my_service.handler()async def my_handler(ctx: Context, arg):greeting = await ctx.service_call(greet, arg="Hi")